-Byte 0 Checksum8 1 0xF8 2 0x03 3 0x0B 4 Checksum16 (LSB) 5 Checksum16 (MSB) 6 Errorcode 7 Reserved 8 TimerCounterConfig 9 DAC1Enable 10 FIOAnalog 11 EIOAnalog
+- 0 Checksum8

+- 1 0xF8

+- 2 0x05

+- 3 0x0B

+- 4 Checksum16 (LSB)

+- 5 Checksum16 (MSB)

+- 6 Errorcode

+- 7 Reserved

+- 8 NumberTimersEnabled

+- 9 CounterEnable

+- 10 TCPinOffset

+- 10-15 Reserved

-- WriteMask: Has bits that determine which, if any, of the parameters will be written. - TimerCounterConfig: Used to enable/disable timers and counters.
-Timers/counters will be assigned to IO pins starting with FIO0 plus TimerCounterPinOffset (4-8 only starting with hardware revision 1.30).
-Timer0 takes the first IO pin, then Timer1, Counter0, and Counter1.
-Whenever this function is called and timers are enabled, the timers are initialized to mode 10, so the desired timer mode must always be specified after every
+- WriteMask: Has a bit that determines if new timer/counter settings are written.

+- NumberTimersEnabled: 0-4.
+Used to enable/disable timers.
+Timers will be assigned to IO pins starting with FIO0 plus TimerCounterPinOffset.
+Timer0 takes the first IO pin, then Timer1, and so on.
+Whenever this function is called and timers are enabled, the timers are initialized to mode 10, so the desired timer mode must always be specified after every call to this function.

+- TimerCounterPinOffset: 0-8.
+Timers/counters are assigned terminals starting from here.